How Understanding our Attachment Style Can Help Us Love Better

 Fear and Instability Personified

-The consequence of a child consistently feeling dread or fear of the caregiver in a toxic home environment can result in the least common, but most complex attachment type – disorganised attachment5.
+The consequence of a child consistently feeling dread or fear of the caregiver in a toxic home environment can result in the least common, but most complex attachment type – disorganized attachment5.
 People with this type of attachment typically:

 • Strive for love and belonging, but struggle to trust people